iPoint is capable of tracking complex commission calculations based on several different criteria.

 The second 30% would be calculated at 5% of the balance of the sale minus the first tier.

-But if an invoice has a margin of 65%, it would use the calculation of the tiers one – three.
+But if an invoice has a margin of 65%, it would calculate the tiers one – three.

 Sometimes, people prefer to see actual math at work.
 So here is how things work from a formula basis.
 (For this illustration, the colors used match the colors displayed on the iPoint commission statement for a specific sale.)